ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/troubleshooting.md

     - Via Pro's [general settings](pro/configuration.md#general-settings), ensure that the "Enable automatic front-end editing links" setting is toggled on.
     - Via the [`enable_frontedit_links` config override](pro/configuration.md#enable_frontedit_links).
 If in use, this override must be set to `'y'` for Pro to automatically insert front edit links.

-- Front edit links are disabled via HTML comments, EE template comments, or `diable` parameter.
+- Front edit links are disabled via HTML comments, EE template comments, or `disable` parameter.
 There are 3 ways to disable Pro's automatic generation of front edit links.
 Ensure that the template code your inspecting isn't surrounded by template comments or wrapped in a field tag using `disable="frontedit`.
 For details on these methods read the [docs regarding disabling Pro links](pro/frontend.md#disabling-the-front-edit-link)

+- User does not have proper access to edit channels they are viewing.
+Users must be assigned access to channels and to be able to edit channel content to see related front edit links on the site.
+If the user is viewing entries on the front-end for which they do not have content, then no front edit links will show.

 ## License